avegetablechicken/Mouseless-Mac/README.md

   - Key remapping for virtual machines and remote desktops.

-  - Hotkeys to visualize or search all hotkeys.
+  - Hotkeys to visualize or search all hotkeys (hold modifiers to highlight).

     ![image-20231102162841696](./assets/show-keybindings.png)